luomus/laji-map/README.md

 ## Development ##

+Install the dependencies with `yarn start`.

-Start the development playground with `npm start`.
+Start the development playground with `yarn start`.

-To release a new version, run `npm run publish-to-npm`.
+To release a new version, run `yarn run publish-to-npm`.

-Try to keep the code style consistent - ```npm run lint``` should pass without errors.
+Try to keep the code style consistent - ```yarn run lint``` should pass without errors.

 ## Known issues ##